panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 myVar = false;
 ```

 Now... the big question is: what is the difference between using `any` and `unknown`?

 Let's find out in this post.

 ## 1. *unknown* vs *any*

-To better understand the difference between `unknown` and `any`, let's start with writing a function that wants to invoke its only argument which can be any value.
+To better understand the difference between `unknown` and `any`, let's start with writing a function that wants to invoke its only argument.

-The first approach is to make the only parameter of `invokeAnything()` as `any`:
+Let's make the only parameter of `invokeAnything()` as `any` type:

 ```typescript
 function invokeAnything(callback: any) {